Skip to main content

 A 2018 study researched the barriers to attendance and motivation in group therapy.
 It found a few common themes:

-1. Patients didn’t receive good information about the program up-front.
+1. Patients didn’t receive good information about the program up front.
 Some patients reported wanting more information, while others were overwhelmed by the amount of material they received.
 When you educate potential patients about your group, make sure to answer all of the most important questions right away—the size of the group, how often it meets, the therapeutic approach you practice, etc. Provide more detailed information for patients to dive into if they want.

 2. Social aspect of the group.
 For many people, not just those seeking psychiatric help, opening up to share with strangers feels intimidating.
 Patients who feel uncomfortable can quickly lose interest in continuing the therapy.
 Create a supportive, nonjudgmental, calm environment for all group members.

 3. Accessibility.
-If the group is not offered at a convenient day and time, members may struggle to show up consistently.
+If the group is not offered on a convenient day and time, members may struggle to show up consistently.
 Likewise, if you conduct group therapy via telehealth, a slow or glitch-prone tool can be enough to make an exasperated patient give up on attending.

 4. Harmful group dynamics.
 If attendees frequently skip or don’t seem to take the sessions seriously, it can erode other patients’ confidence in the program.
 If one or more group members are hostile or judgmental, others may be reluctant to return.
 Pay close attention to negative group dynamics and address them right away.
 Additionally, make sure that quiet or introverted group members aren’t overlooked in group discussion.